 - The District has committed to being able to absorb the entire issuance of \$484 million within the current tax rate. - The current rate is needed to absorb the reduction of collections that is expected to come from the approval of the increase in the homestead exemption.
 While the State has committed to make up that difference, how and when is yet to be determined. - The economy can turn south quickly as it did in 2008 and 2009.
-The District's goal is to be able to absorb any potential decrease in property values with its fund balance until the economy recovered. - Lowering the tax rate would not be viewed favorably by the rating agencies.
-This could result in a rating down grade before our next debt issuance.
-This will cost the costs of future debt to increase.
+The District's goal is to be able to absorb any potential decrease in property values with its fund balance until the economy recovered. - Lowering the tax rate would not be viewed favorably by the rating agencies, and a rating down grade will cause future debt payment increases.